Dal Lake: Legacy

-Salman Rushdie's Dull lake in his novel Harun and the Sea of Stories is a reference to the Dal lake.
+Salman Rushdie's Dull lake in his novel Haroun and the Sea of Stories is a reference to the Dal lake.

 The scene depicting sexual intimacy between Musa and his girlfriend Tilo in Arundhati Roy's The Ministry of Utmost Happiness, takes place on a houseboat on the Dal lake.

 "Dupte Nunem," one of the famous songs of Aadil Gurezi, refers to the breeze of Dal lake.